 One time fee of € 129 / 199 + VAT for the essential / elite edition - often discounts are available, where the essential edition lacks features like latest denoise and light corrections, camera ICC profiles, anti-moirè, preset editor also to define partial presets.

-Offical page at this link, a trial is available.
+Official page at Dxo PhotoLab site, a trial is available.

 Luminar 2018 1.2